Awuor-O/Energy_Access_and_Electrification_Planning_in_Kenya/README.md

 ### Introduction

 The **Rural Electrification Programme** in Kenya aimed to achieve universal electricity access nationwide, enabling about **76%** of Kenyan households to gain access to electricity.
-This initiative played a crucial role in rural economic resilience.
+This initiative played a crucial role in strengthening rural economic resilience.
 However, since its conclusion in 2022, the country has experienced a significant decline in electricity access, particularly in terms of generation capacity and reliability.

 ![image](https://github.com/user-attachments/assets/a878b19a-374c-4ede-8048-60fdab1aa26f)